Joshuajab/iseg-mfw-joshua-jablonowski/README.md

 ### About this Repository

-This repository serves as the official online appendix for the Master's thesis "Fiscal Regimes and Sustainability: Insights from Post-War Germany (1950-2023)".
+This repository serves as the online appendix for the Master's thesis "Fiscal Regimes and Sustainability: Insights from Post-War Germany (1950-2023)".
 It contains all the data, R code, GAUSS code, and output necessary to reproduce the empirical analysis presented in the paper.

 ### Repository Structure